bnbong/FastAPI-fastkit/README.md

 ### Create a new FastAPI project workspace environment immediately

+You can now start new FastAPI project really fast with FastAPI-fastkit!

-Create a new FastAPI project workspace with:
+Create a new FastAPI project workspace immediately with:

 ```console
 $ fastkit init